akmalharith/epg-grabber/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better like adding support for a new site, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!

 Be sure to read the guides in CONTRIBUTING.md to understand the project structure.